 Areas of genetics research emphasis within the department include the identification of disease loci, the use of genetic systems to identify critical steps in development, differentiation, cell proliferation, cell death, DNA repair and chromosome maintenance and segregation.
 These are important processes for cell and tissue maintenance that are often altered in cancer cells.
 The knowledge gained in our pursuit of basic mechanisms of cellular processes is shared with our clinical colleagues as we strive toward Making Cancer History.

-The department has 135 staff members comprised of graduate students, postdoctoral fellows, instructors, non-tenure track faculty, professional research staff and administrative staff.
-There is also a strong commitment to graduate and postgraduate education and training.
+The department consists of of graduate students, postdoctoral fellows, instructors, non-tenure track faculty, professional research staff and administrative staff.
+We have a strong commitment to graduate and postgraduate education and training.

 Trainee Award Highlights

 Ben F. Love Fellowship in Innovative Cancer Therapies